 This mechanism is liberalisation, or the creation of a liberal world order.
 Liberal institutions such as the EU, the OSCE and the UN employ soft power to make aggression seem more costly to a state’s reputation than pacifism.
 As Kant predicted, a “pacific union” is forming, established by various treaties of international law, softening normative conflicts between hostile states.
 These institutions also provide a home for a broad, constant conversation among nations.
 The development of the human rights regime has also bolstered cooperation and reduced the probability of inter-state war.
 The liberal world order, propped up for 70 years by the democratic, liberal-minded US, has contributed to the decline in violence between countries.

 But cracks are showing in this liberal world order.
 Mirroring the US’s recent critiques of liberal institutions such as the EU, the UN and NATO, in 2016 China condemned a UN-mandated court’s rejection of Chinese claims to the South China Sea.
-From the rise of populism in Europe and the Trump-led US to the demagoguery of Putin, Erdogan and Duterte, identity-driven tribal politics within states is fuelling aggressive power politics between them.
+From the rise of populism in Europe and the Trump-led US to the demagoguery of Putin, Erdogan and Duterte, identity-driven tribal politics within states issued fuelling aggressive power politics between them.
 This threatens all three of the forces for peace we have discussed.
 The US’s democracy can hardly prevent the possibility of conflict with a rapidly growing China; in any case, the US is one of 89 countries in which the quality of democracy declined in 2017, according to The Economist.
 Globalisation is threatened by understandable though often misguided popular protests.
 And the US can hardly prop up a liberal world order which its leader views as unfair and anti-American.
 As the liberal empire of the post-war era retreats, so the spectre of war might advance.

 But the collapse of peace is not unstoppable.
 Just as democratisation, globalisation and liberalisation progressively reduced conflict in past decades, they could do so in decades to come.
 Only by tackling inequality within and between states can we reduce the populist pressures that threaten the considerable achievements of the liberal world order.
 And only with awareness of the virtues of democracy, interdependence and liberal values can we make the future resemble the peaceful present rather than the conflicted past.